benmvp/slides/2017/chainreact/react-native-esnext.md

 ```
 <!-- .element: class="large" -->

-ES5 `Function.prototype.bind` is so clunky for getting proper [`this`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/this)!
+Anonymous function + ES5 `bind` is so clunky for getting proper [`this`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/this)!

 NOTES:
 - So naturally we'll be using `PanResponder`
+- A non ES.next implementation might look like this
 - The `PanResponder` exposes lots of events which we handle with function callbacks
 - It's pretty verbose!
 - I especially dislike having to `.bind` the `onPanResponderGrant` handler to pass proper this